RdNetwork/Declarative-LOD-Anonymizer/README.md

 This is a the implementation of a research project aiming at designing theoretical and concrete tools to anonymize Linked Open Data graphs, notably RDF triple stores.
-The article describing the foundations behind this work and the goal of this implementation was accepted to the ISWC2018 conference.
-It will be presented in October 2018 at the conference (in Monterey, CA, USA).
+The article describing the foundations behind this work and the goal of this implementation was presented at the [ISWC2018 conference](http://iswc2018.semanticweb.org/) in Monterey, CA (USA).

 This program currently works by using a previously generated query workload and picking a fixed number random queries in this workload to affect them in either